 Today I finally went to register at a new doctor’s surgery.
 I’ve been putting it off because as per, I was super scared.
 Also as per, all was plain and simple, the ladies behind reception were nice and I had nothing to worry about.

 This afternoon I went shopping for interview clothes and smart shoes.
 I spent two stressful hours checking every shop twice and still coming out empty handed.
 Suddenly, walking around the shops in a flustered mess, this interview felt terrifyingly close.
 I got home, reminded myself to breathe, made myself a cuppa and within ten minutes had ordered everything I wanted online.
 Why is it I never think to online shop right away?
 Need to get with the times.

-Now we’re here and I’m about to pick up Harry Potter and the Goblet of Fire.
+Now I’m about to pick up Harry Potter and the Goblet of Fire.
 Every time I finish a serious book off the shelf, I’m rewarding myself by reading a Harry Potter.
 They break it up a bit.
 They’re such good reads and when I picked up the first one a few months ago, it had been a very long time since my dad read them to me as bedtime stories.
 It’s about time I rediscovered them in all their wonder.

 The last time my anxiety was exacerbated by a big change, it took a lot of adjusting for me to get to a point where I felt like I could live freely again.
 Perhaps it’s cos I’m older and wiser, perhaps it’s because I have Dave or perhaps it’s actually because this time I’ve been open about how I’m feeling, but I already feel like I’m doing better.
 Perhaps writing Chapter three is doing more good than I know.
 Whatever the reason, the way I was feeling when I wrote ‘Mind over Matter’ is a mystery to me now and I feel like I’ve come a long way in a few weeks.
 I hope this positive attitude is here to stay.